 Discipline Is the Key to Success

 One of the most difficult challenges an active individual faces during the treatment process is simply having the discipline to follow through with their treatment plan.

 The challenge is to resist the temptation to return to your previous activities ahead of schedule or “cheat” on your rehabilitation, especially if you experience significant improvements with the initial treatment.
-Unfortunately, this often results in a setback which delays your recovery and return to your sport.
+Unfortunately, this often results in a setback that delays your recovery and return to your sport.

 When we put together a treatment plan for a sports injury, we do so with the specific needs of the individual in mind, as well as many years of advanced training and experience.
 Although it may occasionally be frustrating to miss a few games, take a temporary break from the activities you enjoy, or perform your rehab exercises daily, they are an important part of ensuring a full and quick recovery.

 Failing to follow specific treatment guidelines in most cases will only lead to a longer recovery, more pain, and a greater risk of chronic problems.